-Franz Anton Mesmer May 23rd 1734-1815 who was a German physician who theorized that there was a natural energetic transference between, animated an inanimate objects.
+Franz Anton Mesmer May 23rd, 1734-1815 who was a German physician who theorized that there was a natural energetic transference between, animated and inanimate objects.

 Mesmer treated both individuals and groups of people to overcome many different problems.

-He created a focal point by staring in to the patient’s eyes which in modern terms is known as a hypnotic induction.
+He created a focal point by staring into the patient’s eyes which in modern terms is known as hypnotic induction.

 Mesmer would move his hands across the patient’s shoulders and down the arms and press his fingers on the hypochondrium of the patient, holding them in position for many hours which brought about the change that was desired

 When working with groups of patients Mesmer put a vessel called a “baquet” in the middle of the floor.